aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 The test dataset consists of the TPC-H SF100 lineitem table (~600M rows, ~113GB), configured as an UNLOGGED table without indexes, constraints, or triggers.
 Testing was performed at eight parallelism degrees: 1, 2, 4, 8, 16, 32, 64, and 128.

 Both instances were tuned for bulk loading operations, with all durability features disabled, large memory allocations, and PostgreSQL 18's io_uring support enabled (configuration details in Appendix A).
-Despite this comprehensive optimization, it appears that severe lock contention emerges at high parallelism degrees, fundamentally limiting scalability.
+Despite this comprehensive optimization, it appears that lock contention emerges at high parallelism degrees, fundamentally limiting scalability.

+**Note on Statistical Rigor:** Each configuration was run only once rather than following standard statistical practice (running each configuration 5+ times minimum, reporting mean, standard deviation, and confidence intervals).
+This decision was made because preliminary observations showed very small variations between successive runs, suggesting the results are stable and reproducible under these controlled conditions.

 ## OVH Infrastructure Setup